anqorithm/billing-discounts-api/README.md

 ### Scenario 1: Employee Discount

-Request for an employee purchasing a laptop and a t-shirt.
+Request for an employee purchasing a gaming laptop and cotton t-shirts.

 **Request**:
 ```json